cyb3rg3cko/InkWell/README.md

 ## Future Plans (Already in the works)

-  - Local Sync of files (Single User)
+  - Local Sync of files (Per Logged-In User)
   - Note Colab option
   - Moving notes to different notebooks
   - Notebook and note count